arunkrishnamoorthy/cap/aspect.md

   }
  ```

-**Inheritance**

-From the short syntax representation, it looks like a multiple inheritance where the entity foo, inherits the properties from the managedObject, someObject and dummyObject.
+> From the short syntax representation, it looks like a multiple inheritance where the entity foo, inherits the properties from the managedObject, someObject and dummyObject.
 While this isn't exactly inheritance, rather based on the concept of mixins.

-> For more information, refer help links for [Extend Directive](extend-directive.md) and [Annotate Directive](annotate-directive.md).
+For more information, refer help links for [Extend Directive](extend-directive.md) and [Annotate Directive](annotate-directive.md).